sjfke/ocp-sample-flask-helm/README.md

 Also note the `name` and `labels` are using the helm chart values used in other chart YAML files, which are defined in `templates/_helpers.tpl` which is created when the chart was generated.

-Add the `route.yaml` file to `templates` folder, and redeploy and test.
+Add the `route.yaml` file to `templates` folder, redeploy and test.

 ```bash
 $ ls -l